wp-plugins/skype-master/readme.txt

 === Skype Master ===
 Contributors: TechGasp
-Tags: wordpress, techgasp, plugin, widget, skype, msn, chat, talk, messaging, online status, message, video chat Requires at least: 3.5
+Tags: wordpress, techgasp, plugin, widget, skype, msn, chat, talk, messaging, message, video chat Requires at least: 3.5
 Tested up to: 4.2.2
-Stable tag: 4.4.1.5
+Stable tag: 4.4.2.0
 License: GPLv2 or later

 Skype Master is the Skype supreme plugin for any Wordpress powered website.
-Includes Show Online Status Button.

 == Description ==

 Now that Microsoft bought skype and officially phased out live messenger, it was time to launch the ultimate skype communication tool for your wordpress.
-Skype Master allows you to display your Skype Online Status Button plus all 6 available skype actions, Call Me, Add Me, Chat with Me, View My Profile, Leave me Voicemail, Send Me a File.
+Skype Master allows you to display all 6 Skype action buttons, Call Me, Add Me, Chat with Me, View My Profile, Leave me Voicemail, Send Me a File.

 Hold on, you don't need to show them all in the frontend, you can select each individual action to display in the front end.
 We packed this extension with the 2 famous skype colors (green or blue) to better suit your template.